-There has been a surge in the market for "tactical" pens, which are more aggressive-designed pens carried for self-defense.
-You can carry an all-metal body pen which can be used for self-defense if the situation warrants it.
+There has been a surge in the market for “tactical” pens, which have a more aggressive-design to be carried for self-defense.
+Alternatively, you can carry an all-metal body pen which can be used for self-defense if the situation warrants it.

 There you have it.
 That’s my current defensive carry as of today.
 However, tomorrow it may change.
 Just remember, be intentional about the gear you choose when it comes to important things like your defensive carry.
 There are a lot of good brands with good stuff, so make sure you find what works for you.